Banff Wilderness Care Conference

 Who can attend?

-Anyone who provides medical care in the austere environment.
+Anyone who provides medical care or wilderness medicine in the austere environment.
 EMR, EMT-A, EMT-P, PCP, ACP, CCP, RN, LPN, MD, Ski patrol, ACMG, SAR, Police, Firefighter (urban or wildland), WEMT, WFR, OFA.

 What topics will be covered?